orta/orta.github.com/_posts/2025-10-20-late-thirties.md

 kinda doesn't matter how good it is but you get to check it off and you keep on keeping on.
 Eventually, you have a real body of work.

-Writing up a "On Being" every year was like that for me, _until I needed to pause it_.
-Now coming back out of this digital hermit privacy-hole it's been a a bit of a challenge to figure out what this document is and how to write or structure it.
+Writing up an "On Being" every year was like that for me, _until I needed to pause it_.
+Now coming back out of this digital hermit privacy-hole it's been a bit of a challenge to figure out what this document is and how to write and structure it.

 When I was younger, I used to make 5 year plans.
 Some of my first ever plans were _'work at Apple'_, _'do a TED talk'_